 Both the CTO and the Company conduct innovative and impactful work with the greatest long-term significance likely to be in the fields of science, technology and other related disciplines

 Both the CTO and the Company contribute to increased economic competitiveness of Europe

-Both the CTO and the Company contribute to working groups, societies and other bodies working for development of the European industry and the society at large
+Both the CTO and the Company contribute to working groups, societies and other bodies working for development of the European industry and society at large

 Both the CTO and the Company demonstrate achievements in promoting and advancing sustainable development

 The CTO, in this context, does not necessarily have to be a CTO (Chief Technology Officer) by title.
-However, the person shall be responsible for the company’s technology and its development at the highest level, whether called a CTO, Head of Research, VP of Product Development, R&D Manager, Chief Scientist, or any such title.
+However, the person should be responsible for the company’s technology and its development at the highest level, whether called a CTO, Head of Research, VP of Product Development, R&D Manager, Chief Scientist, or any such title.

 The criteria shall be weighted differently for the two categories: SMEs* and large corporations.

 * “The category of micro, small and medium-sized enterprises (SMEs) is made up of enterprises which employ fewer than 250 people and which have an annual turnover not exceeding 50 million euro, and/or an annual balance sheet total not exceeding 43 million euro.”
 Extract of Article 2 of the Annex of Recommendation 2003/361/EC.